devonmpowell/r3d/Readme.md

 [Koehl (2012)](https://www.computer.org/csdl/trans/tp/2012/11/ttp2012112158.pdf).

-- Voxelize 3D polyhedra onto a Cartesian grid by calculating the exact coordinate moments of the intersections between the tetrahedron and each underlying grid cell.
+- Voxelize 3D polyhedra onto a Cartesian grid by calculating the exact coordinate moments of the intersections between the polyhedron and each underlying grid cell.

 - Utility functions for orientation tests, box initialization, conversion between polyhedral representations, and more.